The ICAADA minimum standards for the Certified Co-Occurring Disorders Professional Diplomate Level (CCDP-D) reciprocal credential are as follow.

 Experience : 2000 hours of co-occurring specific work in the last ten years.

 Education : Master’s degree or higher in co-occurring disorder (COD) or behavioral science with a clinical application from a college or university that is accredited by the United States Department of Education or the Council on Higher Education Accreditation or an international equivalent if degree is from an international institution.
 140 hours of COD specific training that includes a focus on both substance use and mental disorders and considers the interactive relationship between the disorders.
-Six hours must be counselor specific ethics training.
+Six hours must be treatment specific ethics training.
 One hour of education is equal to 50 minutes of continuous instruction.

 Supervision: 100 hours, at least ten hours in each of the domains (see below).